Biodiversity

 Increased active ownership

-Nature Action 100 aims at exercising active ownership towards the world's 100 companies with the largest dependency or influence on the nature and biodiversity to mobilise them to handle adverse impact and contribute to reverse the loss of biodiversity.
+Nature Action 100 aims at exercising active ownership towards the world's 100 companies with the largest dependency or impact on the nature and biodiversity to mobilise them to handle adverse impact and contribute to reverse the loss of biodiversity.
 Spring aims to exercise active ownership with special focus on issues within deforestation and land degradation.

 At the same time, we also exercise active ownership via EOS and conduct direct engagement with both investment managers and chosen Danish companies within i.a. the food and pharmaceutical industry about their work with biodiversity.